rsprouse/feeling-responsive/pages/pages-root-folder/dissertations.md

 sitemap: true
 ---

-## Berkeley PhD dissertations on Indigenous languages of the Americas
+## Berkeley PhD dissertations in linguistics on Indigenous languages of the Americas

+For a complete listing of Berkeley PhD dissertations in linguistics, see [here](https://lx.berkeley.edu/publications?topics=All&pubtype=22&keywords=&author=&order=field_openberkeley_pubs_pdate&sort=asc).

 <table class="theses">